hyperjeff/articles/README.md

 Some much more thoughtful, explanatory stuff should go here, with screenshots.

 Very rough state.
-First things needed:
+Next things to fix:
 * A single place to set the root directory for the articles
 * An install script